Cosmo Kimball and the Perfect Hat is the first in a projected series of Storyfork Films.

 Storyfork Films bring the excitement of charting your own course through a story, and deliver it seamlessly as an interactive film viewable on touchscreen devices.
 The film pauses, you touch the screen to signify which choice you want the main character to make, and the story continues down that path.

 Of course the choices we make can vastly influence the direction of our lives.
 Narrative stories with branching storylines are a dynamic and exciting way to experience that.
 But no matter how light and whimsical the story you’re creating may be, you have to respect the inherent reality of its world.
 Otherwise, you're just not taking it seriously.
-Storyfork Films may be whimsical, frightening, hilarious, mind-blowing, or just plain silly — but they will always take answering the basic "What if...?" question seriously.
+Storyfork Films may be whimsical, frightening, hilarious, mind-blowing, or just plain wacky — but they will always take answering the basic "What if...?" question seriously.

 And while “bad” endings might be possible, Storyfork Films aren’t geared towards "learning to make good choices in life".
 It’s much more interesting to explore how the choices we make can drastically alter our lives, and how personality can be revealed by watching the same characters in differing circumstances.